wasabi315/XCios/README.md

 ## Features

-- Dynamic change of the behavior, expressed in terms of state machine a la Statecharts
+- Dynamic change of behavior, expressed in terms of state machine a la Statecharts
 - Concise and safe description of power-mode management
   - Guarantees that I/O signals are not used in the wrong power mode
   - Enabling/disabling I/O devices is managed by the runtime